AlbumentationsX vs Legacy Albumentations: Practical Benefits

 Supply-Chain Security and Deployment Reliability

-For teams that must audit or attest their dependency chain, these are the changes that matter most:
+For teams that must audit or attest their dependency chain, these are the artifacts you can point at:

 - A formal